 Olshan – a former sports reporter for Newsday – has built a brand as the standard bearer on contract information, but that monopoly’s recently been broken as competitors step onto her turf.

-Town Residential last year launched its own contracts report, a broader look on activity across all price ranges in Manhattan.
-Leslie J. Garfield last year also started putting out its own report on contracts in the townhouse market and, in January, Stribling & Associates rolled out a weekly report on Brooklyn contracts at $2 million and above.
+Town Residential late 2016 launched its own contracts report, a broader look on activity across all price ranges in Manhattan.
+Leslie J. Garfield last year started putting out its own report on contracts in the townhouse market, and in January Stribling & Associates rolled out a weekly report on Brooklyn contracts at $2 million and above.

 “Why let Olshan grab all these headlines when most of the time she’s calling us” to verify the information explained Jed Garfield, who said his firm had produced a contracts report privately for clients for several years.
 But one day, the light bulb went off and he decided that a Garfield-branded report would help generate publicity he felt he was just giving away.